vroland/epdiy/README.md

 Ready-made DIY modules for this size and with 4bpp (16 Grayscale) color support are currently quite expensive.
 This project uses Kindle replacement screens, which are available for 20$ (small) / 30$ (large) on ebay!

 The EPDiy driver board targets multiple E-Paper displays.
 As the driving method for all matrix-based E-ink displays seems to be more or less the same, only the right connector and timings are needed.
-The EPDiy PCB v4 features a 33pin and a 39pin connector, which allow to drive the following display types: ED097OC4, ED060SC4, ED097TC2.
-With the upcoming revision v5, even more display types will be supported!
-For details, refer to the table below.
+The EPDiy PCB v5 features 33pin, 34pin and a 39pin connectors, which allow to drive the following display types: ED097OC4, ED060SC4, ED097TC2, ED060SC7.
+For the full list of supported displays, refer to the table below.

 Revision 5 of the board is optimized for the use with LiPo batteries, featuring a LiPo charger and ultra-low deep sleep current.

+This project supports a driver for the ESP-IDF and Arduino.
+For installation instructions, please refer to the [documentation](https://epdiy.readthedocs.io/en/latest/getting_started.html#getting-your-board).

 Building It
 -----------